 Immediate Preparation (10-15 minutes):

-1. If possible, arrange the game participants in a circle or a semi-circle.
+1. If possible, arrange the game participants so that they are sitting in a circle or a semi-circle.

-2. Ask each player to write ten sentences in their notebook, which describe the beginning of their typical working day.
+2. Explain to the players that each of them should, on their own, write ten sentences in their notebook, which describe the beginning of their typical working day.
 Allow them a reasonable amount of time for completing this task.
-Circulate, monitor and assist, if necessary.
+While the students are writing, circulate, monitor and assist, if necessary.

 How to Play.
-When everyone is ready, bring the class to order.
-Then invite Player A to stand in front of the others and start reading out their list.
-After each sentence, they pause for giving a chance to guess their job to the rest of the class.
+When everyone has finished, bring the group to order.
+Then invite Player A to stand in front of their new classmates and start reading out their list.
+After each sentence, they pause for giving a chance to the other students to guess their job.
 A typical game might begin something like this: